browninaz/mainwp-report-templates/README.md

 # MainWP Pro Report Templates
 This is the repo for Pink Lizard Web MainWP Pro Report templates.

-After scouring the internet for template ideas, it seems that there are few independant developers or agencies that have used or shared MainWP Pro Report Template ideas and designs.
+After scouring the internet for template ideas, it seems there are few independant developers or agencies that have shared MainWP Pro Report Template ideas and designs.

 The markup and styles for templates 1 and 2 respectively belong to Joshua Vandercar at Typewheel (https://typewheel.xyz/).
 Thank you Joshua for posting what you have created, and for helping me with the direction needed to create personalized MainWP report templates.